 Data User Guide

-The Data User’s Guide section of the website provides information on the data provided through the AidData website.
-There are three ways to access information in AidData: the live website, the research release, and raw data.
-The live website provides the most current data available through AidData.
+This section of the website provides information on how to cite and use data provided through the AidData.org website.
+There are three ways to access information in AidData: the live dashboard, the Research Releases, and other raw data.
+The live dashboard provides the most current data available through AidData.
 The research release provides a thorough comprehensive snapshot of the data for use by researchers and others who need a static copy of the information in AidData.
 Raw data gives access to other useful datasets not included in the main databases.

 AidData should be cited in any online or print communications or publications that use information from the AidData database.
 Simply cite ‘Source: AidData.org’.

-For academic purposes, please cite the aid data information in AidData.org using the following citation:
+For academic purposes, please cite aid data accessed through AidData.org/Dashboard using the following citation:

 Tierney, Michael J., Daniel L. Nielson, Darren G. Hawkins, J. Timmons Roberts, Michael G. Findley, Ryan M. Powers, Bradley Parks, Sven E. Wilson, and Robert L. Hicks.
 2011.
 More Dollars than Sense: Refining Our Knowledge of Development Finance Using AidData.
 World Development 39 (11): 1891-1906.